 Key specs: Size: 16.5 ounces | Serving Size: 2 tablespoons | Allergens: N/A

 If you want a classic, high-quality chocolate sauce that's versatile enough to complete all your sweet concoctions, you can't go wrong with Ghirardelli's Chocolate Premium Chocolate Sauce.
 For chocolate lovers who are limiting their sugar intake, the Enlightened Sugar-Free Chocolate Syrup is a great low-sugar choice.

 What to Look for When Buying Chocolate Syrup

 There are many different chocolate syrups available on the market today.
 Some are all-natural and/or organic, while others aren't.
 Check the labels for those ingredients you can't pronounce or that you may recognize as being artificial preservatives and sweeteners (as a general rule of thumb, the shorter the ingredient list, the better–usually!).

 Ease of Use

-Depending on what you prefer, chocolate syrups can be found in squeeze bottles or jars that you can dip a spoon into to get the sauce out of; some products may contain a pump, as well.
+Chocolate syrups can usually be found in squeeze bottles or jars that you can dip a spoon into to get the sauce out of; some products may contain a pump, as well.
 Depending on your culinary preferences and how you most often use chocolate syrup, it may help to take this into account.

 Does chocolate syrup need to be refrigerated?

 "Chocolate syrup doesn't need to be refrigerated immediately—it's not like mayonnaise or something where if you leave it out, it's instantly bad in a few hours," Monique says.
 "However, since it does have water in it, you'll want to refrigerate it to extend your shelf life significantly.
 That said, leaving it out a few days certainly won't be cause for a problem."